What are Brokerage Fees? Fees, Commissions & Charges Explained

 Forex Brokerage Fees

 Forex trading fees will vary depending on the type of account your broker offers.
-For example, the Admirals Trade.MT4 and Trade.MT5 accounts allow you to trade Forex commission-free with low spreads.
+For example, the Admiral Markets Trade.MT4 and Trade.MT5 accounts allow you to trade Forex commission-free with low spreads.
 The Zero.MT4 and Zero.MT5 accounts allow you to trade Forex directly with the broker's liquidity providers (usually top-tier banks) to receive even lower spreads (from 0 pips) but with a commission per lot traded per transaction.
 There are also swap trading fees for both types of accounts.

 Learn more about the different account types in the Forex trading account section.